Updated: Feb 15

 Maher D. Fuad Fuad (1,2), Munn Sann Lye (3), Normala Ibrahim (4), Siti Irma Fadhillah Ismail (4), Phang Cheng Kar (5).

 Ph.D.
 Candidate, Department of Community Health, Faculty of Medicine & Health Sciences (FMHS), Universiti Putra Malaysia (UPM).

 New Zealand Management Academies, Faculty of Health, Auckland, New Zealand.

 Department of Psychiatry, FMHS, UPM.

 Behavioral Health Centre, Sunway Medical Centre.

 Background: Mental distress is common among medical students.
 Several studies have shown positive effects of mindfulness training on medical student's emotional health.
-However, the duration of those interventions are typically 4-8 weeks and therefore more time-consuming to deliver.
+However, those interventions' duration is typically 4-8 weeks, which is more time-consuming to deliver.